ProjectDIVT/divt-blockchain/README.md

 # DIVT

-## Decentralized Inteligent Value Transactions
+## Decentralized Intelligent Value Transactions

 We are a team from UKTC Pravets, Bulgaria, trying to create a blockchain cryptocurrency with educational purposes.